KDE/documentation-develop-kde-org/content/docs/configuration/introduction/_index.md

 ### The KConfig Class

-The [KConfig](https://api.kde.org/frameworks/kconfig/html/classKConfig.html) object is used to access a given configuration object.
+The {{< api-link module="kconfig" link="KConfig" >}} object is used to access a given configuration object.
 There are a number of ways to create a config object:

 {{< highlight cpp >}}
 // a plain old read/write config object